INS Vikrant (1961): Indo-Pakistani War of 1971

 On 23 July, Vikrant sailed off to Cochin in company with the Western Fleet.
 En route, before reaching Cochin on 26 July, Sea King landing trials were carried out.
-After the completion of the radar and communication trials on 28 July, she departed for Madras, escorted by Brahmaputra and Beas.
+After completion of the radar and communication trials on 28 July, she departed for Madras, escorted by Brahmaputra and Beas.
 The next major problem was operating aircraft from the carrier.
-The commanding officer of the ship, Captain (later Vice Admiral) S. Prakash, was seriously concerned about flight operations.
-He was concerned that aircrew morale would be adversely affected if flight operations were not undertaken, which could be disastrous.
+The commanding officer of the ship, Captain (later Vice Admiral) Swaraj Prakash, was seriously concerned about flight operations.
+He was concerned aircrew morale would be adversely affected if flight operations were not undertaken, which could be disastrous.
 Naval Headquarters remained stubborn on the speed restrictions, and sought confirmation from Prakash whether it was possible to embark an Alizé without compromising the speed restrictions.
-The speed restrictions imposed by the headquarters meant that Alizé aircraft would have to land at close to stalling speed.
-Eventually the aircraft weight was reduced, which allowed several of the aircraft to embark, along with a Seahawk squadron.
+The speed restrictions imposed by the headquarters meant Alizé aircraft would have to land at close to stalling speed.
+Eventually the aircraft weight was reduced, which allowed several of the aircraft to embark along with a Seahawk squadron.

-By the end of September, Vikrant and her escorts reached Port Blair.
-En route to Visakhapatnam, tactical exercises were conducted in the presence of the Flag Officer Commanding-in-Chief of the Eastern Naval Command.
+By the end of September, Vikrant and her escorts had reached Port Blair.
+En route to Visakhapatnam, tactical exercises were conducted in the presence of the Flag Officer Commanding-in-Chief of Eastern Naval Command.
 From Vishakhapatnam, Vikrant set out for Madras for maintenance.
-Rear Admiral S. H. Sharma was appointed Flag Officer Commanding Eastern Fleet and arrived at Vishakhapatnam on 14 October.
-After receiving the reports that Pakistan might launch preemptive strikes, maintenance was stopped for another tactical exercise, which was completed during the night of 26–27 October at Vishakhapatnam.
+Rear Admiral S. H. Sarma was appointed Flag Officer Commanding Eastern Fleet and arrived at Vishakhapatnam on 14 October.
+After receiving reports that Pakistan might launch preemptive strikes, maintenance was stopped for another tactical exercise, which was completed during the night of 26–27 October at Vishakhapatnam.
 Vikrant then returned to Madras to resume maintenance.
 On 1 November, the Eastern Fleet was formally constituted, and on 13 November, all the ships set out for the Andaman and Nicobar Islands.
-To avoid misadventures, it was planned to sail Vikrant to a remote anchorage, isolating it from combat.
-Simultaneously, deception signals would give the impression that Vikrant was operating somewhere between Madras and Vishakhapatnam.
+To avoid misadventures, the plan was to sail Vikrant to a remote anchorage, isolating it from combat.
+Simultaneously, deception signals would give the impression of Vikrant operating somewhere between Madras and Vishakhapatnam.